 When an object or person stands on any surface, due to light, they leave a shadow behind them.
 The shadow falls diagonally backward of the person or object.
 Besides, the shadow remains dark at the joint point and remains cast at the end.

-When Photoshop transforms this very idea into the graphical presentation, it turns into a Photoshop effect, and the effect takes the name after cast shadow.
+When Photoshop transforms this very idea into a graphical presentation, it turns into a Photoshop effect, and the effect takes the name after cast shadow.

 Cast shadow adds depth to an image.
 It helps the photo to look more realistic.